-It turns out there was a typo in [30], which meant the entire method did not work (indeed the fact it did not work led to the questioning of Jimbo's formula and hence the correction [8]).
-(Note the special parameters of [21] are not covered by Jimbo's result; rather [21] adapted the argument of [30] to their case.)
+It turns out there was a typo in Jimbo (1982), which meant the entire method did not work (indeed the fact it did not work led to the questioning of Jimbo's formula and hence the correction in Boalch 2005).
+(Note the special parameters of Dubrovin and Mazzocco 2000 are not covered by Jimbo's result; rather they adapted the argument of Jimbo 1982 to their case.)

-2) Relating (A) and (B).
-Since Jimbo's formula requires a monodromy representation of a connection of type (A), and we are starting with a triple of $3 \times 3$ complex reflections (the monodromy representation of a connection of type (B)), the second step is that we need to see how to go between these two pictures (on both the De Rham and Betti sides of the Riemann-Hilbert correspondence).
+2. Relating (A) and (B).
+Since Jimbo's formula requires a monodromy representation of a connection of type (A), and we are starting with a triple of 3×3 complex reflections (the monodromy representation of a connection of type (B)), the second step is that we need to see how to go between these two pictures (on both the De Rham and Betti sides of the Riemann-Hilbert correspondence).
 This will be described in the following subsection.

-4.2 Relating connections (A) and (B)
+11.4.2 Relating connections (\mathbf{A}) and (\mathbf{B})

-We wish to sketch how to convert a connection (B) on a rank three vector bundle into a connection of the form (A) on a rank two bundle.
-On the other side of the Riemann-Hilbert correspondence this amounts to an $\mathcal{F}2$ -equivariant map from triples of complex reflections to triples of elements of $G = SL_2(\mathbb{C})$ (as in [8] Section 2).

-Of course the monodromy groups change in a highly nontrivial way under this procedure.
-For example the Klein reflection group becomes the triangle group $\Delta{237} \subset G$ , which is an infinite group, and the Valentiner group becomes the binary icosahedral group (leading to an unexpected relation between $A_6$ and $A_5$ ).
+We wish to sketch how to convert a connection (B) on a rank 3 vector bundle into a connection of the form (A) on a rank 2 bundle.
+On the other side of the Riemann-Hilbert correspondence this amounts to an \mathcal{F}2 -equivariant map from triples of complex reflections to triples of elements of $G = SL_2(\mathbb{C})$ (as in Boalch 2005, section 2).
+Of course the monodromy groups change in a highly non-trivial way under this procedure.
+For example, the Klein reflection group becomes the triangle group $\Delta{237} \subset G$, which is an infinite group, and the Valentiner group becomes the binary icosahedral group (leading to an unexpected relation between A_6 and A_5).

-After this procedure was put on the arxiv ([8]) we learnt [17] that it is essentially a case of N. Katz's middle convolution functor [32], although our construction using the complex analytic Fourier-Laplace transform is different from that of Katz (using l-adic methods) and from the work of Dettweiler-Reiter [16].
+After this procedure was put on the arxiv (Boalch 2005) we learnt (Dettweiler and Reiter 2007) that it is essentially a case of the middle convolution functor used by Katz (1996), although our construction using the complex analytic Fourier-Laplace transform is different from that of Katz (using l-adic methods) and from the work of Dettweiler and Reiter (2000).

-The basic picture which emerges is as follows (see Diagram 1), and ought to be better known.
-It was obtained essentially by a careful reading of the article [2] of Balser, Jurkat and Lutz, although the basic idea of relating irregular and Fuchsian systems by the Laplace transform dates back to Birkhoff and Poincaré.
-(Dubrovin [19, 20] used an orthogonal analogue in relation to Frobenius manifolds, also using [2].
-Moreover the top triangle is essentially a case of 'Harnad duality' [24] so for n = 3 we knew we would obtain all $P{VI}$ equations.)
+The basic picture which emerges is as follows (see the figure below), and ought to be better known.
+It was obtained essentially by a careful reading of Balser, Jurkat and Lutz (1981), although the basic idea of relating irregular and Fuchsian systems by the Laplace transform dates back to Birkhoff and Poincaré.
+(Dubrovin 1995, 1999 used an orthogonal analogue in relation to Frobenius manifolds, also using Balser, Jurkat, and Lutz 1981.
+Moreover the top triangle is essentially a case of 'Harnad duality' (Harnad 1994) so for n = 3 we knew we would obtain all P{VI} equations.)

-The basic idea is to describe a transcendental map from from $\mathfrak{gl}n(\mathbb{C})$ to $GL_n(\mathbb{C})$ in two different ways (the two paths down the left and the right from the top to the bottom of the diagram).
+The idea is to describe a transcendental map from $\mathfrak{gl}n(\mathbb{C})$ to $\operatorname{GL}n(\mathbb{C})$ in two different ways (the two paths down the left and the right from the top to the bottom of the figure).